 is another option.
 This location is known for its series of tunnels that are a favorite resting and hiding spot for numerous marine animals.
 Tarpon, in particular, are known to stay around this area during the day.

-A third place to consider is.
+A third site to consider is.
 This is where visitors will find one of the single best places in the Cayman Islands to see schools of fish swimming around.
 In addition, you can find a sprawling coral reef, and interesting underwater landscapes.
 Just realize that this is a very popular spot, and is often crowded.

 East End is a fifth site to consider.
 The eastern part of Grand Cayman may be a bit less popular, but it still has some fantastic snorkeling.
 In fact, off Colliers is one of the best places on the island to tarpons, conch, coral, and other marine life – all without the crowds found in the west.